<< back to Curriculum Areas

 Geography has a significant role to play in the ‘human and social’ area of learning, which is concerned with people and how they live, their relationships with each other and their environments, and how human actions both now and in the past, have influenced events and conditions.

 Geography is essential to understanding the world around us.
-Our pupils experience looking at real places and local contrasting environments.
+Our pupils experience looking at real places and local environments.
 Pupils learn about the earth, its land, oceans, weather and climate.
 Geography allows pupils to explore the world around them through practical activities and a multi-sensory approach.
-Real experiences of journeys and different locations are an important part of the Geography curriculum and these visits allow our pupils to put what they are learning into a context.
-It also provides the opportunity for pupils to experience things they may not be able to outside of school e.g. trips to the beach or local rivers.
-As well as developing social skills, literacy, numeracy and a wider social Geography lends itself to environmental and ECO issues and citizenship.
+Real experiences of journeys and different locations are an important part of the Geography curriculum and these visits allow our pupils to put what they are learning into a context, as well as developing social skills, literacy, numeracy and a wider social Geography lends itself to environmental and ECO issues and citizenship.

 Pupils understanding of geography and concepts are reinforced through literacy, role play, numeracy, field trips and educational visits, visual aids and ICT.
 Through these activities pupils develop their skills and knowledge whilst having fun.